Holy Night: Demon Hunters

-Holy Night: Demon Hunters is a 2025 South Korean action horror film directed by Lim Dae-hee and stars Ma Dong-seok, Seohyun, Lee David, Kyung Soo-jin and Jung Ji-so.
+Holy Night: Demon Hunters is a 2025 South Korean action horror film directed and written by Lim Dae-hee and stars Ma Dong-seok, Seohyun, Lee David, Kyung Soo-jin and Jung Ji-so.
 The film revolves around 'Holy Night', a trio of demon hunters armed with supernatural powers, who are called to save Seoul when it descends into chaos as a devil-worshipping criminal network emerges.

 It was released in South Korea on April 30, 2025.